 Don’t fall into the “software will tell us how to run our business” trap.
-Time and time again, companies fall for the ERP vendor sales message that their software will tell them how new business processes should look.
+Time and time again, organizations fall for the ERP vendor sales message that software will tell you how new business processes should look.
 Today’s ERP systems are too robust and flexible to provide easy answers on how business processes should be run.
 This makes it vital to take the time to define business processes before the implementation begins.
 Same goes for industry pre-configurations and software best practices: they are myths that will not enable you to optimize your business processes.

 Don’t forget about organizational change management.
 New and improved business processes don’t mean much if your employees aren’t executing the new processes.
 Even the best designed software in the world won’t matter if users are still reverting back to their Excel spreadsheets and manual workarounds.
-For this reason, organizational change management, communications and training is critical to ensuring that you realize more efficient business processes.
-We have seen far too many technical consultants and project teams spend too much time configuring software, but not nearly enough time defining how those changes will impact employees and what their new roles and responsibilities should be.
+For this reason, organizational change management, communications and training is critical to ensuring that you design more efficient business processes.
+We have seen many technical consultants and project teams spend too much time configuring software, but not nearly enough time defining how those changes will impact employees and what their new roles and responsibilities should be.

 Constantly improve your business processes.
 Business process reengineering shouldn’t be a one-time activity.
 Instead, it is an activity that should continue beyond go-live.
 Some of our most successful clients instituted centers of excellence within their organizations to help ensure that this ongoing mentality of process improvement was adhered to.
 This also ensures that your operations stay aligned with your ERP system (and vice versa), which will ultimately lead to your team getting more benefit out of your ERP investment.
 Organizations that follow these simple best practices will find that process improvement is possible.
 With all the money organizations spend on new ERP systems, this extra little bit of time and investment will ensure that you realize a positive ROI on your ERP implementation.